It’s a beautiful sunny day.

 The definition of trauma is: “A deeply distressing or disturbing experience.”

-The American Psychological Association defines trauma as, “an emotional response to a terrible event… Immediately after the event, shock and denial are typical.
+American Psychological Association defines trauma as, “an emotional response to a terrible event… Immediately after the event, shock and denial are typical.
 Longer-term reactions include unpredictable emotions, flashbacks, strained relationships, and even physical symptoms like headaches or nausea.”

 Yet, as stated in PTSD: The Evolutionary Advantage

-“… “The misery caused by a hyper-functional amygdala in PTSD is the cost of inheriting an evolutionarily primitive mechanism that considers survival more important than the quality of one’s life.”
+“… “The misery caused by a hyper-functional amygdala in PTSD is the cost of inheriting an evolutionarily early mechanism that considers survival more important than the quality of one’s life.”
 In fact, Zanette and her colleagues suggest that the only reason PTSD seems unnatural to us now is because as a species, we have progressively eliminated our predators.”

 Brainspotting is a technique developed in 2003 by David Grand, Ph.D.